FAIR4HEP/PFIN4UQAD/README.md

 # PFIN4UQAD

-This repository contains the necessary code and documents the results of (...).
+This repository contains the necessary code and documents the results of examining the performance of evidential deep learning (EDL) for uncertainty quantification (UQ) and out-of-distribution detection (OOD) jet identification.
+We utilize the `Particle Flow Interaction Network (PFIN)` model from our [previous paper](https://dx.doi.org/10.1088/2632-2153/ace0a1).
+The architecture and implementation of EDL for classification is first reviewed and compared in the paper titled **Evidential Deep Learning to Quantify Classification Uncertainty** (DOI: https://dx.doi.org/10.48550/arXiv.1806.01768).

 # Preparing the repository
 To train/retrain models and run the notebooks provided with this repository, one needs to create the right environment and install certain dependencies.
 First `cd` to the project's top directory and do